 Memorandum of Association (MOA) is considered as the supreme document of the company and is submitted to registrar at the time of incorporation.
 The purpose of this is to lay down clear objectives of the company and the business that they tend to carry out under this company.
 It is advisable for a company to take legal help while drafting the Memorandum of Association.
 It has the following clauses:

 - Registered Office Clause

 - Liability Clause

 Articles of Association is a document containing all the rules and regulations that govern a company.
 This document has to be submitted to Registrar at the time of incorporation of a company.

 When the total capital of a company is divided into shares, then it is called share capital.
 In other words, the capital for the running of the business collected by the company is known as share capital.
 Share capital is the total amount of capital collected from its subscribers or shareholders for the purpose of achieving the objectives of the company.

 According to Section 2(8), it is the capital as authorized by the memorandum of a company to be the maximum amount of share capital of the company.

 According to Section 2(64) it means such aggregate amount of money credited as paid-up as is equivalent to the amount received as paid-up in respect of shares issued and also includes any amount credited as paid-up in respect of shares of the company, but does not include any other amount received in respect of such shares, by whatever name called.
 Minimum paid-up capital for Private Companies is INR 1 lakh and Public Companies is INR 5 lakhs.

-For more information on Companies Act and incorporation of a company in India and abroad please write to us at email@example.com or submit a query.
+For more information on Companies Act and incorporation of a company or new company registration in India and abroad please write to us at firstname.lastname@example.org or submit a query.